Radamel Falcao: Loan to Manchester United

 After being left out of the squad against Southampton on 11 January in favor of 19-year-old James Wilson again, Van Gaal said he did not regret making that decision, and furthermore, his future at United was put under doubt when his agent, Jorge Mendes, stated a few days later that his client "may not be at Old Trafford at the start of next season".
-After failing to offer any shots, either on or off target, and only having 26 touches against League One side Preston North End on 17 February, Martin Keown, a BBC commentator, described his performance as "another night of nothing from Falcao" and questioned if he was "fit enough".
-On 10 March, a day after being an unused substitute as United were knocked out of the FA Cup at home by Arsenal, Falcao played for their under-21 team in a 1–1 draw with Tottenham Hotspur, being substituted after 72 minutes.
-The demotion was publicly criticised by former footballers Dietmar Hamann and Willem van Hanegem, whom had described the decision Van Gaal made to be "disrespectful and disgraceful", despite Van Gaal saying that he didn't "intend to humiliate" Falcao.
-Diego Maradona also criticised Van Gaal for his treatment of Falcao, saying, "he was closer to the devil than anything."
+After failing to offer any shots, either on or off target, and only having 26 touches against League One side Preston North End on 17 February, BBC commentator Martin Keown, described his performance as "another night of nothing from Falcao" and questioned if he was "fit enough".
+On 10 March, a day after being an unused substitute as United were knocked out of the FA Cup by Arsenal, Falcao played for their under-21 team in a 1–1 draw with Tottenham Hotspur, being substituted after 72 minutes, though Van Gaal said that he didn't "intend to humiliate" Falcao.
+Diego Maradona also criticised Van Gaal for his treatment of Falcao, saying he was "closer to the devil than anything."
 At season's end, he was adjudged by many to be among the worst signings of the season.
-On 24 May 2015, United announced their decision to not exercise their buy option on Falcao, ending a spell at the club in which he scored 4 goals in 29 appearances.
+On 24 May 2015, United announced they would not exercise their option to buy Falcao, ending a spell at the club in which he scored 4 goals in 29 appearances.